 It's bad enough having a runny nose for a week or two because of a cold, but when it persists and becomes a recurring problem, it can start affecting your quality of life.
-If you've got a constantly runny nose, board-certified otolaryngologists Ramie A. Tritt, MD, and Gregg R. Sachs, DO, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
-They have considerable expertise in treating allergies, structural problems, and other conditions that cause runny noses.
-Call one of their two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.
+If you've got a constantly runny nose, board-certified otolaryngologist Ramie A. Tritt, MD, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
+He has considerable expertise in treating allergies, structural problems, and other conditions that cause runny noses.
+Call one of his two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.

 A runny nose is a common problem where mucus drips out of your nose.
 Mucus is a liquid that the mucous membranes in your nasal cavities produce.
 Mucus moistens the air as you inhale and helps to keep bacteria, dust, and other substances out of your body.

 Mucus production is constant, but it's not normally something you notice.
 It's only when mucus production increases and causes a runny nose that it becomes a problem.
 Excess mucus can also go down your throat and cause postnasal drip.

 A runny nose is a typical symptom of a cold, and many people find they get a runny nose just by being outside when it's cold or windy.

 Causes of runny noses that the Atlanta ENT, Sinus & Allergy Associates, P.C. team sees most often include:

 Allergies to pollen, dust, pet dander, and ragweed are the ones most likely to cause a runny nose.
 They often cause watering eyes, sneezing, and a sore throat as well.

 Colds and conditions that develop from them like sinusitis create inflammation in your nasal passages that can cause a runny nose.
 As well as having a runny nose, you might have nasal congestion as well.